csessig86/leaflet-maps-intro/readme.md

 ####6.
 Add GeoJSON data
 * The second dataset we will be working is a list of counties in Iowa, which is available in GeoJSON format [here](http://catalog.opendata.city/dataset/iowa-counties-polygon/resource/52b6d8b4-b203-4ab3-94db-e5e93c335a14).
 I've downloaded this already and included it within the data directory.

+* NOTE: The counties also have population data in them, which we use later.

 * Like with our breweries, I've made the JSON object a variable so it can be easiliy called within script.js:
 	```javascript
 	var ia_counties =